pH-7/OutstandingGitPractices/readme.md

 Ask yourself, “*What are the changes done for?*” In other words, *“Why did you do what you did?”* - In short, it is the explanation that we don't necessarily see in the code diff of the commit.

 Additionally, add the ticket ID at the beginning of your commit message.
-Sometimes, we need to know the reason why a piece of code has been changed and need to dig into the ticket to have a full understanding of the feature requirements.
+Sometimes, we need to know the reason why a piece of code has been changed and need to dig into the ticket to have a full understanding of the context of the feature requirements.

 ---